 Our Series A-1 Convertible Preferred Stock earned cumulative dividends at a rate of 8% per annum, payable in cash or common stock at the option of the Company on June 30 and December 31 of each year (each a "Dividend Payment Date").
 If paid in common stock, the common stock will be valued at the average of the closing price for the five business days prior to the dividend payment date.
 The Preferred shareholders will participate in any common stock dividends on an as converted basis.
 As of November 30, 2020, we had one holder of our Series A-1 Convertible Preferred Stock, SOBR Safe, LLC, and we owed \$107,880 in accrued dividends to the holder of our Series A-1 Preferred Stock.
-On November 30, 2020, the holder of all our Series A-1 Convertible Preferred Stock converted the Series A-1 Convertible Preferred Stock into 900,000 shares of our common stock.
-Pursuant to the conversion, we issued the holder an additional 14,390 shares of our common stock as payment for all unpaid dividends.
+On November 30, 2020, the holder of all our Series A-1 Convertible Preferred Stock converted the Series A-1 Convertible Preferred Stock into 2,700,000 shares of our common stock.
+Pursuant to the conversion, we issued the holder an additional 43,169 shares of our common stock as payment for all unpaid dividends.

-We do not have any shares of Series A-1 Convertible Preferred Stock outstanding.
+As of August 20, 2021, we did not have any shares of Series A-1 Convertible Preferred Stock outstanding.